adensur/blog/computer_vision_zero_to_hero/03_convolutions/Readme.md

 ![Max pooling](image7.png "Title")

-This allowed us to reduce image size from 28*28 to 13*13 without much loss of understandability.
+This allowed us to reduce image size from $28*28$ to $13*13$ without much loss of understandability.

 ## Convolutions in neural networks
-In neural networks, instead of trying to preprocess images using predefined convolutions (like edge detection, sharpen etc), we define convolutions with random, trainable parameters, and let the network figure it out for itself.
+In neural networks, instead of trying to preprocess images using predefined convolutions (like edge detection o sharpen), we define convolutions with random, trainable parameters, and let the network figure it out for itself.
 We start with input image, apply a set of such convolutions intermixed with pooling operations with dimensionality reduction; then, we apply a bunch of dense layers to do our actual classification task.

+Note that the problems that we've discussed in the beginning are solved with convolutions:
+- Problem 1: parameter matrix size

-Note that the problems that we've discussed in the beginning are solved with convolutions.
-We use the same kernel (typically rather small, 3x3 or 7x7) to process an entire image, so the number of parameters is much smaller; convolutions completely rely on pixel proximity in 2d space; due to the "sliding" of the kernel along the input, we get similar qualities to human recognition, with eyes sliding along the image and being able to recognize stuff at any spot.
+We use the same kernel (typically rather small, 3x3 or 7x7) to process an entire image, so the number of parameters is much smaller
+- Problems 2 and 3: 2d information and pixel proximity

+Convolutions completely rely on pixel proximity in 2d space.

+- Problem 4: spatial awareness

+Convolution kernel "sliding" along the image is pretty similar to human eyes sliding along the image.
+We should expect similar properties from such a network.

 ## MNIST digits classification with convolutions
 Dataset fetching and device setup is the same as for dense neural network from previous [post](https://github.com/adensur/blog/tree/main/computer_vision_zero_to_hero/01_simple_classification).